Tiny-Snow/Tiny-Snow.github.io/_posts/2024-xx-xx-lambda-loss.md

 Most recommendation metrics are ranking-based, such as `NDCG` (Normalized Discounted Cumulative Gain), `MAP` (Mean Average Precision), `MRR` (Mean Reciprocal Rank), etc. To learn a recommendation model effectively, we need to design a loss function that can optimize these ranking metrics directly.
 However, these ranking metrics are non-smooth and non-convex, which makes them unsuitable for optimization.

-At the very beginning, `LambdaRank` <d-cite key="burges2006learning"></d-cite> was proposed to highlight the importance of
+At the very beginning, `LambdaRank` <d-cite key="burges2006learning"></d-cite> was proposed to highlight the importance of ...

-`LambdaLoss` <d-cite key="wang2018lambdaloss"></d-cite> is a powerful framework for designing ranking losses as metric surrogate losses.
+`LambdaLoss` <d-cite key="wang2018lambdaloss"></d-cite> is a powerful framework for designing ranking losses as metric surrogate losses ...

-At the very beginning,
+At the very beginning ...

 ---